thda/tds/README.md

 	go test

 ### License
-This driver is release under the go license
+This driver is released under the go license

 Credits